HGONeV/hgon-website-composer/readme.md

 ### Folder: dev

-This folder contains dummy files and a cleaned database dump for the development environment.
+This folder contains some important files, scripts and a cleaned database dump for the development environment.
 Copy the dummy files to `/web/fileadmin`.
 They replace all file and image links.
 The database dump can be imported directly into the Vagrant- environment.

+### File: dev/files/settings-for-phpstorm.jar

+Settings for PHP-Storm. **These HAVE TO BE USED for development.**

+#### File: dev/scripts/git-status-recursive.sh

+Shell script to recursively check the status of GIT repositories.

+#### File: dev/scripts/etc-hosts.txt

+Example file for the local '''etc/hosts'''

 ### File: _env